GST compensation shortfall released to states reaches Rs 1.04L cr

-New Delhi, March 1 (IANS) Finance Ministry has released the 18th weekly instalment of Rs 4,000 crore to the states to meet the GST compensation shortfall.
+New Delhi: Finance Ministry has released the 18th weekly instalment of Rs 4,000 crore to the states to meet the GST compensation shortfall.

 Out of this, an amount of Rs 3,677.74 crore has been released to 23 States and an amount of Rs 322.26 crore has been released to the 3 Union Territories (UT) with Legislative Assembly (Delhi, Jammu & Kashmir & Puducherry) who are members of the GST Council.